Prudhvi-58/Analytics-Agent/README.md

 ## Overview

-The system consists of a `Root Agent` that acts as a central dispatcher, understanding user intent and delegating complex data analysis and plotting requests to a specialized `Analytics Agent`.
+The system consists of a `Root Agent` that acts as a central dispatcher, understanding user intent and delegating complex data analysis and plotting requests to a specialized `analytics Agent`.

 ## Architecture

 - **Root Agent (`DA_Agent`):**
     - Built with `gemini-2.5-flash`.
     - Responsible for interpreting user queries.
-    - Delegates plotting and complex analysis tasks to the `Analytics_agent` via the `call_analytics_agent` tool.
+    - Delegates plotting and complex analysis tasks to the `analytics_agent` via the `call_analytics_agent` tool.
     - Provides confirmation messages to the user upon successful task completion.

-- **Analytics Agent (`Analytics_agent`):**
+- **analytics Agent (`analytics_agent`):**
     - Specialized in data manipulation and visualization.
     - Utilizes the `vertexaicodeexecutor` to run Python code (e.g., using `pandas` and `matplotlib`) in a secure sandbox environment to generate plots.
     - Designed to return specific data insights or confirmation of plot generation.